top of page

 Eligibility: High school students authorized to work in the U.S. are accepted on a case-by-case basis.

 The Foreign Policy Research Institute (FPRI) Internship Program allows high school students to explore international relations through remote and in-person roles.
-You’ll work closely with scholars and professionals, building specific skills like policy analysis, data interpretation, academic writing, and strategic communication.
-The program includes weekly seminars with foreign policy experts, covering topics like geopolitical strategy, global security, and diplomatic affairs while offering career development insights.
+You’ll work with scholars and professionals, building skills like policy analysis, data interpretation, academic writing, and strategic communication.
+The program includes weekly seminars with foreign policy experts, covering geopolitical strategy, global security, and diplomatic affairs while offering career development insights.
 A key feature is the chance to co-author research papers, with potential publication on FPRI’s Intern Corner.
+To learn more about this program, check out our complete guide here.

 Location: Virtual & on-site options at NASA centers